Femoroacetabular impingement: Other modalities

 MRI imaging may follow, particularly if there is no specific evidence on radiographs, producing a three-dimensional reconstruction of the joint for better definition, to evaluate the hip cartilage, or measure hip socket angles (e.g. the alpha-angle as described by Nötzli in 2-D and by Siebenrock in 3-D).
 MR arthrogram had been used in the past, as it was more sensitive for picking up soft tissue lesions; however, due to improvement in technology, MRI is now considered comparable for picking up such lesions.
 CT is not usually used due to radiation exposure and no benefit above MRI.
 It is possible to perform dynamic simulation of hip motion with CT or MRI assisting to establish whether, where, and to what extent, impingement is occurring.

 The diagnosis is often made in conjunction with a labral tear.

-Differential Diagnosis
+Differential

+Other conditions that may appear similar include: